IDeaS Chief Evangelist Klaus Kohlmayr on joining HTNG’s Vendor Consulting Council.

 - I look forward to engaging with the broader vendor community and representing their needs as we influence the direction of HTNG.

 - From my continuous dialogue with the industry, I am constantly interacting with start-ups, hotel brands and related companies.
-The themes resulting from those conversations will allow me to directly bring that knowledge back to the advisory council for future projects.
+The themes resulting from those conversations will allow me to directly bring that knowledge back to the consulting council for future projects.

-- My advisory council peers represent some of the largest (Oracle, NEC) companies as well as the most innovative start-ups (HAPI, Cloud 5).
+- My consulting council peers represent some of the largest (Oracle, NEC) companies as well as the most innovative start-ups (HAPI, Cloud 5).
 Being able to interact on a regular basis with these companies and discuss what’s next for hospitality technology will help broaden my view on the future of the industry.